Cashew Brittle Recipe

-- 1. In a microwave-safe bowl, combine the sugar and corn syrup.
-Microwave, uncovered, on high for 3 minutes; stir.
-Heat 2 minutes longer.
-Stir in cashews and butter.
-Microwave on high for 20-50 seconds or until mixture turns a light amber (mixture will be very hot).
+- 1. Grease a baking sheet with 1 teaspoon butter.
+In a microwave-safe bowl, mix sugar and corn syrup; microwave, uncovered, on high 3 minutes.
+Stir to dissolve sugar; microwave on high 2 minutes.
+Stir in cashews and remaining butter; microwave on high 20-50 seconds or until mixture turns a light amber color (mixture will be very hot).

 Reviews for Cashew Brittle